 - a valuation of work done to date.

-LANDLORD AND TENANT CLAIMS (where the information or documentation is available)
+LANDLORD AND TENANT CLAIMS, AND LANDLORD AND CONTRACT-HOLDER CLAIMS UNDER THE RENTING HOMES (WALES) ACT 2016 (where the information or documentation is available)

 - a calculation of the amount of any rent alleged to be owing, showing amounts received;